Deep Learning for Instance Retrieval: A Survey: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{C}{ontent} based image retrieval (CBIR) is the problem of searching for semantically matched or similar images in a large image gallery by analyzing their visual content, given a query image that describes the user's needs.
-CBIR has been a longstanding research topic in the computer vision and multimedia community \cite{smeulders2000content}, \cite{lew2006content}.
-With the present, exponentially increasing, amount of image and video data, the development of appropriate information systems that efficiently manage such large image collections is of utmost importance, with image searching being one of the most indispensable techniques.
-Thus there is nearly endless potential for applications of CBIR, such as person re-identification \cite{zheng2015scalable}, remote sensing \cite{chaudhuri2019siamese}, medical image search \cite{nair2020review}, and shopping recommendation in online markets \cite{liu2016deepfashion}, among many others.
+\IEEEPARstart{C}{ontent} Based Image Retrieval (CBIR) is the problem of searching for relevant images in an image gallery by analyzing the visual content (colors, textures, shapes, objects \emph{etc.}), given a query image \cite{smeulders2000content},\cite{lew2006content}.
+CBIR has been a longstanding research topic in the fields of computer vision and multimedia \cite{smeulders2000content},\cite{lew2006content}.
+With the exponential growth of image data, the development of appropriate information systems that efficiently manage such large image collections is of utmost importance, with image searching being one of the most indispensable techniques.
+Thus there is a nearly endless potential for applications of CBIR, such as person/vehicle reidentification \cite{zheng2015scalable},\cite{liu2019group}, landmark retrieval \cite{noh2017largescale}, remote sensing \cite{chaudhuri2019siamese}, online product searching \cite{liu2016deepfashion}.

-A broad categorization of CBIR methodologies depends on the level of retrieval, \ie instance level and category level.
-In instance level image retrieval, a query image of a particular object or scene (\eg the Eiffel Tower) is given and the goal is to find images containing the same object or scene that may be captured under different conditions \cite{babenko2015aggregating}, \cite{zheng2018sift}.
-In contrast, the goal of category level retrieval is to find images of the same class as the query (\eg dogs, cars, \emph{etc.}).
-Instance level retrieval is more challenging and promising as it satisfies specific objectives for many applications.
-Notice that we limit the focus of this survey to instance-level image retrieval and in the following, if not further specified, ``image retrieval'' and ``instance retrieval'' are considered equivalent and will be used interchangeably.
+Generally, CBIR methods can be grouped into two different tasks \cite{gordo2017beyond},\cite{barz2021content}: Category level Image Retrieval (CIR) and Instance level Image Retrieval (IIR).
+The goal of CIR is to find an arbitrary image representative of the same category as the query (\eg dogs, cars) \cite{wang2019multi},\cite{wang2014learning}.
+By contrast, in the IIR task, a query image of a particular instance (\eg the Eiffel Tower, my neighbor's dog) is given and the goal is to find images containing the same instance that may be captured under different conditions like different imaging distances, viewing angles, backgrounds, illuminations, and weather conditions (reidentifying exemplars of the same instance) \cite{babenko2015aggregating},\cite{zheng2018sift}.
+The focus of this survey is the IIR task\footnote{If not further specified, ``image retrieval'', ''IIR'', and ``instance retrieval'' are considered equivalent and will be used interchangeably.}.